 Ready, Set, Track

-“The first thing we did was lidar scan the entire set,” Daniel reflects, “we then brought the data back to the office, registered it together, and used it as our base for everything.”
+The first thing we did was lidar scan the entire set, we then brought the data back to the office, registered it together, and used it as our base for everything.

+From here, Lexhag’s 3D team could get to work, modelling proxy geometry based on the lidar data, then extending on top of that to make the CG building extension.
 Once Lexhag started to receive episodes of Dickensian to work on, they would import the lidar data into PFTrack, which allowed them to align and track their cameras into scene perfectly.

-From this point, Daniel explains, “all we needed to do was export from PFTrack into 3D animation and compositing software.
-And because we were all working in the same world space, set by the lidar data at the start, it dropped right into the correct place.”
+As a result, Lexhag were able to turn around 20–30 shots in a day using this method.
+From this point, all we needed to do was export from PFTrack into 3D animation and compositing software.
+And because we were all working in the same world space, set by the lidar data at the start, it dropped right into the correct place.

-PFTrack Lives up to Great Expectations
+Living up to Great Expectations